UNITED STATES OF AMERICA

 François Devaux is the Co-Founder of the Association La Parole Libérée.
-Without any experience or competence on the violence done to children or in their psychological trauma, this associative investment is first of all a civic duty which naturally imposed itself on me, motivated by a stupefaction of the unconsciousness, the irresponsibility and the malice to which many have faced for almost 40 years.
+With my experience and expertise in the violence done to children and their psychological trauma, investing in this organization is first of all a civic duty which naturally imposed itself on me.
+I was motivated by a stupefaction of the unconsciousness and the irresponsibility and malice to which many of us have faced for almost 40 years.
 Because of this humble societal contribution, I intend to give back to our society some of what it has brought me.

 Matthias Katsch is a Professional Management and Communication Consultant and Founder and spokesperson for ECKIGER TISCH (squared table) representing men affected by sexual abuse in (boarding) schools of the Jesuits in Germany.
 ECKIGER TISCH claims inquiry, help for the survivors and compensation.
 In 1977, as a young boy, Matthias was the victim of sexual abuse by two Jesuit priests.
 In 2010 he publicly exposed what happened to him and many others in his former school, the famous Canisius Kolleg in Berlin, which triggered the government to create the German Round Table about child sexual abuse.
 Since 2012, Matthias has been a member of the advisory board for the Independent Representative for the issues of child abuse (UBSKM), fighting to establish an independent inquiry into child abuse.
 As a Member of the Board of Survivors, which was installed in 2015 by appointment through a panel of the German Bundestag (national parliament), he is a permanent guest of the German Independent Inquiry into Child Sex Abuse.

-Denise Buchanan is a Child Protection Advocate, Sacred Garden Designer, International Speaker and Author.
-Her book entitled “Sins of the Fathers: A True Story of Rape and Deception in the Catholic Church and Spiritual Renewal,” gained global attention when she was the first to reveal her sexual molestation and impregnation by a priest at age 17 in Jamaica, and how she survived the childhood trauma.
-Denise is a Certified Domestic Abuse Counselor and is completing a double PhD in Psychoneurology and Human Consciousness.
-She is creating the first organization in the Caribbean to address justice for children sexually molested by priests.
-Denise also works towards helping survivors heal from sexual trauma through integrating mind-body-spirit healing modalities.
+Denise Buchanan is a Psychoneurologist, Child Protection Advocate, Sacred Garden Designer, International Speaker and Author.
+Her book entitled “Sins of the Fathers: A True Story of Rape and Deception in the Catholic Church and Spiritual Renewal,” gained global attention when she was the first to reveal her experience of being sexually molested and impregnated by a priest at age 17 in Jamaica.
+She recalls her experience and how she survived the childhood trauma as a testimony to help others heal.
+Denise is a Certified Domestic Abuse Counselor and has a Masters Degree in Spiritual Psychology and a Masters Degree in Landscape Architecture.
+Denise completed a dual PhD in Psychoneurology and Integrative Health and Thriving and is creating the first organization in the Caribbean to address justice for children sexually molested by priests.
+Denise works towards helping survivors heal from sexual trauma through integrating mind-body-spirit healing modalities and garden therapy.

 ALBERTO ATHIE GALLO